-Since the early days of silver and gold mining, trains have been an important part of Nevada.
-After all, steam locomotives were used to haul out the ore and carry in building material.
+Since the early days of silver and gold mining, trains and train rides in NV have been an important part of the state’s history and heritage.
+After all, steam locomotives were used to haul out the ore and carry in the building material.
 Today, there are several train museums located throughout Nevada that preserve this important part of history.
-Also, many of Nevada’s historic railroads continue to carry passengers on excursions.
+And many of Nevada’s historic railroads continue to carry passengers on excursions.
 Even a few of Nevada’s finest parks offer train rides for adults and children of all ages.

-If you’re a fan of trains, here are 7 epic train rides in Nevada that’ll give you an unforgettable experience:
+If you’re a fan of trains, here are 6 NV train rides that’ll give you an unforgettable experience:

 Have you taken any of these train trips in NV?
 Are there any others that are your favorite?
 We’d love for you to share your experience(s) with us in the comments below!

 Want to check out the scenery firsthand?
 Try one of these scenic hikes in Nevada.